Mercy (healthcare organization)

-Mercy is a not-for-profit Catholic health care organization founded in 1871 by the Sisters of Mercy.
+Mercy is an American nonprofit Catholic healthcare organization founded in 1871 by the Sisters of Mercy.
 It is located in the Midwestern United States with headquarters within Greater St. Louis in the west St. Louis County, Missouri suburb of Chesterfield.
 Mercy is the seventh largest Catholic health care system in the United States.

 Mercy has more than 40 acute care and specialty hospitals.
-It employs more than 40,000 co-workers and more than 2,400 physicians.
+It employs more than 40,000 workers and more than 2,400 physicians.

-History

-Mercy in the United States traces its roots to 1843, when the first Sisters of Mercy arrived from Ireland.
-In 1856, the Sisters of Mercy came to St. Louis and founded the Religious Sisters of Mercy of the St. Louis Province.
-Fifteen years later, in 1871, they opened a 25-bed infirmary for women and children.
-Over the years, the Sisters of Mercy expanded their health ministry in the Regional Community’s seven-state area: Arkansas, Kansas, Louisiana, Mississippi, Missouri, Oklahoma and Texas.

-While the hospitals and other health care facilities sponsored by the Sisters of Mercy were not formally linked, as early as the 1960s they shared management and consulting staff resources.
-In 1986, to position the individual hospitals for coming changes in health care, the Sisters of Mercy created the Sisters of Mercy Health System.
-Today, Mercy carries a simplified name and is sponsored by Mercy Health Ministry, which was established by the Catholic Church to oversee the healing ministry and Catholic identity of Mercy.

 Locations

-Mercy operates in four states (Missouri, Arkansas, Oklahoma and Kansas) with ministry outreach programs in Texas, Louisiana and Mississippi.
+Mercy operates in Missouri, Arkansas, Oklahoma and Kansas, and has ministry outreach programs in Texas, Louisiana and Mississippi.
 Mercy's largest hospital complexes are in Greater St. Louis, Springfield, Missouri, Joplin, Missouri, Northwest Arkansas, Fort Smith, Arkansas and Oklahoma City.

-Services

-Mercy provides a full range of medical services from childbirth and pediatric care through adulthood and geriatric care.

 Leadership

-Lynn Britton has served as the president and CEO of Mercy since January 2009.
-Steve Mackin has been named the incoming president and CEO of Mercy effective April 1, 2022.
+Steve Mackin is the current CEO of Mercy as of April 1, 2022.
+Lynn Britton served as the president and CEO of Mercy since January 2009.